KodingKing99/4th_dimension/README.md

 open browser at `127.0.0.1:8000/`

+### Manual Commands
+Only use this method if the build script fails.

+clone repository ` $ git clone https://github.com/KodingKing99/4th_dimension.git`

+run `npm install`

+`npm run dev`

+then open a new console and navagate to

+`4th_dimension/code/djangoApp`

+You must have django and djangorestframework installed.

+run `python manage.py makemigrations`

+`python manage.py migrate`

+`python manage.py runserver`

+open browser at `127.0.0.1:8000/`

+## Login options

+A testing account as available with email: Test password: Test

+User roles can for now be changed while in the application to help you explore and test

 Deploy to website
 ## Unit testing instructions

 Using the use case diagrams we will test each of those use cases.
 Unit tests can be found in ```unitTest.js```

+To run test cases run `4th_dimension/code/djangoApp manage.py test`

 ## System testing Instructions
 Navigate to the folder you have the repository stored and start a local server of your choice.
 Go to ```localhost:8000``` to test if it is running.
 Login using SystemTest, Password:systest